The 2022 online CHOD RETREAT

 See the Event page for details.

-Registration is will open in May 2022
+Registration will open in July 2022

 To become a more courageous practitioner, we need to leave our familiar cocoon and dive into unknown territory, both inside and out.
 The purpose of Wilderness Dharma Movement is to facilitate that journey.